clion007/docker-xteve/README.md

 * You will get fastest deploy experience, especially for chinese, with respository both on aliyun and dockerhub;
 * No support any buffer on xteve, then you will get faster play speed on change channel(I think that is player's and mediaserver's work for decode medias);
 * Support 80 port by default, so you can use without port in m3u and xmltv url for your jellyfin, player or apps;
-* For runs on 80 port, you need set a individul ip address for your container(macvlan or ipvlan);
+* For runs on 80 port, you need set a dedicated ip address for your container(macvlan or ipvlan);
 * Container xteve programe runs not by root user, more security;
 * You can set your port and config path in config file like sample config file;
 * Support config file localization, you don't need setting it everytime on run;